LinyiGuo96/LinyiGuo96.github.io/_posts/2025-04-05-Interview-Prep-Web.md

 # Final Words (Mainly for myself)

-Take your time, be consistent, and don’t get discouraged by tough problems and rejections.
+Take your time, be consistent, and don't get discouraged by tough problems and rejections.
 Like Rome wasn't built in a day, Interview prep is a marathon, not a sprint.